-Experiencing some weird and wonderful breast changes in pregnancy?
+Are you experiencing some weird and wonderful breast changes in pregnancy?

 Don’t worry they won’t happen all at once.
 Over 9 months you’ll see some subtle and some obvious changes to your breasts.
-Changes are quite unpredictable and at the mercy of genetics.
-Let’s explore the changes you may see in your mamas.
+Just like during puberty, these changes are quite unpredictable and at the mercy of your genetics.

 Breast Changes in Pregnancy

-Remember your chest size will also increase so you will need to go up a size or two.
+Remember your chest size will also increase, so you will need to go up a size or two.
 A good bra with at least 3 hooks will provide support and minimize any backache from your breasts.

 The damp conditions can cause you to itch a lot.
 Try to keep the breast as dry as possible by using a pH friendly soap and wearing a cotton bra.
-Underwired bras may also cause more friction under the breast’s look out for a good supporting non wired bra.
+Underwired bras may also cause more friction under the breasts.
+Look out for a good supporting non wired bra.

 Sudden temperature changes can cause sharp, shooting pains along to the nipple.
 Persistent pain, blanching or whiteness of the nipple may be a sign of Raynaud’s phenomenon.
-This affect pregnant women due to increased estrogen.
+This affects pregnant women due to increased estrogen.
 See your doctor if you think you may be affected.

 6. Nipple Texture

-These oils are antibacterial and prevent breast infections.
-Once you baby is born the Montgomery’s tubercles help to ‘toughen’ up your nipples to the constant friction of feeding.
+Once your baby is born the Montgomery’s tubercles help to ‘toughen’ up your nipples to the constant friction of feeding.
 Try not to use harsh hygiene products on your breast as this can disrupt the oils.